top of page

 Beloved Refuge of All Strangers

-With these lines, the Byzantine historian Niketas Choniates bewailed the devastating conquest and plundering of Constantinople by the Fourth Crusade in 1204.
-He himself would not live to see his city later, under the Ottoman Empire, grow yet more fully into its role as a sanctuary for strangers from all over the world—until the tides turned once again in the 20th century.
-The large-scale light and metal installation ‘Beloved Refuge of All Strangers (Προσφιλὲς Ξενοδόχημα)’ replicates the words of Choniates and mounts them on scaffolding, recalling the signs mounted on the roofs of old hotels that offered both orientation and promise to passersby.
-And yet the shiny sign remains ambivalent: it points to the chasm between the promise of a sanctuary for all strangers and the condition of being a stranger far away from what was home.
-It can, however, also be understood as an invitation to view art as the place of refuge where what has been lost, forgotten, or passed over in silence can be preserved for the generations that follow.
+With these words, Byzantine historian Niketas Choniates lamented the devastating conquest and plundering of Constantinople by the Fourth Crusade in 1204.
+Choniates would not live to see his city later evolve into its role as a sanctuary for strangers from all over the world until the tides turned in the 20th century.
+This large-scale light and metal installation replicates Choniates' words and mounts them on scaffolding, recalling the rooftop signs of old hotels that offered both direction and promise to passersby.
+And yet the shiny sign remains ambivalent: its disposition – detached from any pragmatic function and placed in a closed room instead of shimmering on a high rooftop – attests a certain failure, a pledge that cannot quite fulfil itself, pointing to the chasm between the promise of a sanctuary for all strangers and the actual reality awaiting those strangers, far away from what was home.

 ← works